Pexers/AI-and-cognitive-systems/README.md

 # AI-and-cognitive-systems
-This repository has small projects implementing basic algorithms of artificial intelligence and cognitive systems.
-The implementation was made during the 1st semester of my MSc Degree.
+This repository has small projects solving generic challenges of artificial intelligence and cognitive systems using Java.
+Most of the logic was made during the 1st semester of my MSc Degree, the goal is now to improve the implementations previously made.